paulhibbitts/workshops-hibbitts-design-org/pages/02.fol2020/presentations/placeholder-slides/presentation.md

 ---

-# Markdown + Git 👉 Support for OER 5Rs
+# Markdown + Git 👉 Support of the 5Rs of OER

 1. Retain – the right to make, own, and control copies of the content (e.g., download, duplicate, store, and manage)
 1. Reuse – the right to use the content in a wide range of ways (e.g., in a class, in a study group, on a website, in a video)